Website loading time is crucial in determining whether visitors will stay on your website or abandon it.

 As a website owner, you’re always striving to balance the need for speed with the need for a quality browsing experience.
 With Preloading, you can satisfy both needs.

 Preloading content shown above the fold allows for faster load times and a better user experience.

 12. Optimize Your Images

 One of the most common reasons for a slow website is large images.
-Hence, it’s vital to optimize and compress them to the smallest size.
+Hence, optimizing and compressing them to the smallest size is vital.